Trehalose 6-phosphate phosphorylase

-The two substrates of this enzyme are alpha,alpha'-trehalose 6-phosphate and phosphate.
-Its two products are glucose 6-phosphate and beta-D-glucose 1-phosphate.
+The two substrates of this enzyme characterised from Lactococcus lactis are alpha,alpha'-trehalose 6-phosphate and orthophosphate (P_{i}).
+Its products are glucose 6-phosphate and glucose 1-phosphate.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is alpha,alpha-trehalose 6-phosphate:phosphate beta-D-glucosyltransferase.
 This enzyme is also called trehalose 6-phosphate:phosphate beta-D-glucosyltransferase.